QinqinAndMacaulayCat/ml_project/docs/ml_proposal.md

 We will use models introduced in class and pick the best-performing one based on out-of-sample evaluation metrics.
 Additionally, we will train a linear regression model as a benchmark.

+Model Description

+This project predicts corporate bond credit spreads using both linear and nonlinear regression models.
+We apply Ridge, Lasso, ElasticNet, Decision Tree, and XGBoost to compare model performance and explore the trade-off between interpretability and flexibility.

+Linear models with regularization (Ridge, Lasso, ElasticNet) reduce overfitting and highlight key predictors with stable coefficients.
+In contrast, tree-based methods (Decision Tree and XGBoost) allow nonlinear interactions and capture complex relationships between firm characteristics, market variables, and macroeconomic factors.

+The models are evaluated using out-of-sample metrics such as RMSE, MAE, and R².
+This comparison helps identify which model best explains the variation in credit spreads and which features drive those differences.

 | Model | Description |
 |--------|--------------|
 |Ridge Regression | Penalizes large coefficients with L2 norm |